brittastic27/brittastic27/README.md

-# Hi there, I’m Brittney 👋
+# Hi, I’m Brittney 👋

 🎓 Computer Science sophomore at Princeton University
 🎨 Interested in HCI, UI/UX design, product design, frontend & full-stack development, and video games
 🧩 I enjoy building interactive, user-centered software and learning by doing 🎯 Fun fact: I spent summer '25 in Tokyo, Japan working at an IT consulting and web services company (I also explored, ate a lot of 7/11, and learned a bit of basic Japanese)

 ---

 ## 🛠️ Skills & Tools